opstrace/opstrace/README.md

 ## Security Reports

 We take security seriously.
-If you believe you have found a security issue in our project or any related projects, please contact us at <security@opstrace.com> to responsibly disclose the issue.
+If you believe you have found a security issue in our project or any related projects, please email us at [security@opstrace.com](mailto:security@opstrace.com) to responsibly disclose the issue.